jcasteele/hello-world/README.md

 Hello, world!
 My name is John.

-I'm currently working on an assignment and enjoying some fresh-popped popcorn.
+I'm currently working on an assignment and enjoying some chocolate cake.

+This is my second time doing assignments on GitHub!